 Dental Hygiene

 Everyone likes to see a beautiful smile.
 Would you like to be the one to help create happy and healthy smiles?
-Dental Hygiene may be the career for you!
-Immerse yourself in this exciting and challenging career field and you can become a registered dental hygienist in less than 2 years after taking national and state licensing examinations.
+Dental hygiene may be the career for you.
+Immerse yourself in this exciting and challenging career field.
+You can become a registered dental hygienist in less than two years after taking national and state licensing examinations.
 The dental hygiene program at GTCC is nationally accredited by the American Dental Association’s Commission on Dental Accreditation.

 Credentialing Options